 Revoke or Change Permissions

-- Here we will revoke "Author" permission for the group "Guests" as it was added by mistake.
+- Here we will revoke the "Author" role for the group "Guests" as it was added by mistake.

 - You can also drag and drop users and groups from one role to another.